aquariumbio/aquarium/docs/_docs/installation/index.md

     docker-compose build
     ```

-    For protocol development, this should only be necessary before running Aquarium for the first time after cloning or pulling the repository.
+    This should only be necessary before running Aquarium for the first time after cloning or pulling the repository.
-    Though, run this step again if you have trouble and changes may have been made.

 4. To start aquarium on non-Windows platforms, run the command